AET-CS/aet-cs.github.io/white/2025/CS11/projects/Hanoi/hanoi_assignment.md

 ## Submission

 Submit your `Hanoi.java` file.
+Before submitting, comment out all "Scanner" lines and just hardcode one case.
 You should solve "Hanoi 5 disks from 3 to 2" in your submission and print the results.